 At many times, it feels like you’re fighting the system and design choices rather than the enemies.
 There are plenty of other minor choices that make things more frustrating than they ought to: Not being able to see even a clue as to what new weapons/armor do until spending ingredients on them, the shop only having a very small selection of randomly chosen items in small quantities at exorbitant prices, and especially having no reliable way to hit things lower than you combined with enemies that hang out below the lowest piece of land.
 All of these little things combine to make the game feel more like a source of frustration than a satisfying challenge to overcome.

 Room to Grow

 At the end of the day, Original Journey takes a solid concept of a shooter with a unique art style that sends you through progressively harder gauntlets with the gamble to proceed or head back to the start and bank your earnings, and mars it with a number of poor design decisions.
 Thankfully this is a game in the online age, and even the review copy I played was drastically improved over the course of my review (An early patch drastically improved drop rates so it no longer took hours for the earliest upgrades).

 Perhaps it will be improved down the road, but for the time being I cannot recommend it.

 ~Final Score: 3/10~

-Review copy supplied by Another Indie.
+Review copy provided by Another Indie for PC.
 Screenshots taken by reviewer.
-The Steam version was played for this review.